sws2apps/sws2apps-docs/organized/docs/how-to-support/contribute.md

 ## Let's make more video tutorials

 If you're proficient in motion design and video editing, we can collaborate to create more visual video tutorials for Organized [YouTube channel](https://www.youtube.com/@organized-app).
 Depending on your availability and skills, you can work on either longer-format videos or on Shorts (up to 60s) that demonstrate one feature at a time.
-We already have a lot of features we want to tell about, so your assistance will be so much appreciated!
+We already have numerous features we want to share, so your assistance will be greatly appreciated!

 ## Help us translate